d2l-ai/d2l-en/chapter_introduction/index.md

 where a recommender system preferentially pushes an item that is then taken to be better (due to greater purchases) and in turn is recommended even more frequently.
-Many of these problems about
-how to deal with censoring,
-incentives, and feedback loops, are important open research questions.
+Many of these problems---about how to deal with censoring, incentives, and feedback loops---are important open research questions.

 #### Sequence Learning